CodeAnt-AI/codeant-ci-scan-action/README.md

 ### Authentication Errors

-- Ensure your `GITHUB_ACCESS_TOKEN` is correctly set in repository secrets
+- Ensure your `ACCESS_TOKEN_GITHUB` is correctly set in repository secrets
 - Verify the token hasn't expired
 - Check that the token has the necessary permissions